Predicting the Performance of Foundation Models via Agreement-on-the-Line: Predicting OOD performance: single base foundation model

 \begin{enumerate} \item \textbf{Random linear heads} We initialize the last layer of the network (i.e., the linear head) randomly, instead of via some zero-shot or pre-specified manner. \item \textbf{Data ordering} We present the same training data to each model but shuffle the order of the data, i.e., model observes different minibatches. \item \textbf{Data subsetting} We i.i.d. sample $p\%$ subset of the data to train over.
 In the main body, we report models trained on independently sampled $10\%$ of the training data, other proportions of $30\%$ and $50\%$ are reported in Appendix \ref{app:diversity}. \end{enumerate}

 We perturb one source of diversity at a time and study whether AGL occurs in each resulting model ensemble.
-For each setting, we also vary the number of training epochs to collect models with different ID performances, which is necessary to obtain a meaningful linear correlation in accuracy.
-The additional randomness induced by varied training epochs does affect any conclusions we make in this section.
+For each setting, we also vary the number of training epochs to collect models with different ID performance, which is necessary to obtain a meaningful linear correlation in accuracy.
+The additional randomness induced by different training epochs does not affect the observations we make.
+We use at most four A6000’s for all experiments except for linear probing where we use one RTX 8000.